 The K3 ASR and K5 ASR are designed to roam a geo-fenced area autonomously by utilizing numerous sensors and lasers, either on a random basis or based on a particular patrolling algorithm.
 They can successfully navigate around people, vehicles and objects in dynamic indoor or outdoor environments.
 To do this, the ASRs employ several autonomous motion and self-driving technologies, including lasers, ultrasonic sensors, inertial measurement unit ("IMU"), and wheel encoders integrated into a navigation software stack enabling autonomy.
-Each ASR can generate 1 to 2 terabytes of data per week and over 90 terabytes of data per year, which is accessible for review and analysis via the KSOC.
+Each ASR can generate 1 to 2 terabytes of data per veek, which is accessible for review and analysis via the KSOC.
 Clients can recall, review, and save the data for analysis, forensic or archival purposes.
-Each ASR can autonomously charge and recharge on a 24-hour basis, 7 days per week without human intervention.
+Each ASR autonomously charge and recharge on a 24-hour basis, 7 days per week without human intervention.
 Clients may also utilize the patrol scheduler feature on the KSOC to schedule periodic or regular patrols during certain times for alternative patrol routes.